tapanalyticstoolkit/spark-tensorflow-connector/README.md

    with your spark version.

-The following code snippet demonstrates the usage.
+The following code snippet demonstrates usage.